 But, with the good comes the ugly.
 The Producer Price Index rose a full 1% in March.
 A solid indication of rising prices.
 Most energy experts believe oil will be near $100/barrel by the 4th quarter – equating to an average gasoline price of $4/gallon.
 These are just two examples of creeping inflation in the system.

 It’s no secret that throughout the world government-reported inflation stats are inaccurate – almost always erring on the side of understating inflation (and that goes for the U.S. as well).
 As we noted earlier, currently the ‘reported’ inflation rate (5% in May) is much higher than the interest rate (Fed Funds rate is only 0.25%).
 Meaning that it pays to borrow money and speculate by purchasing assets: real estate, stocks, commodities, even cryptocurrencies.
 This speculation forces prices for these finite assets even higher and inflation starts to spiral as the relative value of the dollar decreases.

 The Federal debt was 127% of GDP in the 1st quarter of this year.
 With the anticipated growth in the 2nd Half of the year, this Debt-to-Output is forecasted to come down.
-However, the Biden Administration and Democratic House are contemplating a $3+ trillion infrastructure spending bill.
+However, the Biden Administration and Democratic House are contemplating $3-4+ trillion spending bills.
 This is not sustainable, particularly in a rising interest rate environment that the Fed will be forced into.

 Higher Taxes!
 All of the COVID stimulus and the pending infrastructure spending will all go back from where it came – the Federal government.
 Taxes would have to rise at all income levels and higher tax rates would be assessed in many things, such as the death tax.